PatrickPT/patrickpt.github.io/content/posts/2023_09_29_Retrieval_Augmented_Generation/2023_09_29_Retrieval_Augmented_Generation.md

 # Conclusion

-Retrieval augmented generation is a versatile hack for LLM's.
+Retrieval augmented generation is a versatile hack.

-In the early days of LLM adoption - where we are still at - it is a good technique to rapidly deliver production grade systems which are more efficient and less prone for hallucinations.
+In the early days of LLM adoption - where we are still at - it is a good technique to **rapidly deliver production grade systems** which are **more efficient** and **less prone for hallucinations**.

-Due to the implicit assumptions and with it bias we are bringing into the model there will be better ways to deliver a good outcome.
-But for now it is highly relevant to consider Retrieval Augmented Generation for building LLM powered solutions(especially in enterprise context).
+Due to the implicit assumptions and with it **bias** humans are bringing into the architecture in the future there will be better ways to deliver a good outcome.
+But **for now it is highly relevant to consider Retrieval Augmented Generation for building LLM powered solutions**.

 # Ressources